Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Three.
 Artificial Intelligence Decisioning and Predictive Commercial Intelligence

 Artificial intelligence is now a practical engine of commercial performance rather than a laboratory project.
 Hotels that adopted artificial intelligence for group pricing cut proposal times by large margins and lifted conversion.
 Similar systems predict attrition in corporate accounts and loyalty segments so that sales teams can intervene before spend declines.
 Others forecast cost to serve by booking type and arrival pattern which allows operations leaders to plan labor and purchasing more accurately.
-These improvements matter because top line growth has slowed in several markets through mid 2025.
-For example United States performance for April 2025 showed occupancy near sixty four percent, average daily rate a little above one hundred sixty dollars, and revenue per available room essentially flat.
+These improvements matter as operators face uneven performance heading into 2026.
+Mid-2025 data from STR showed U.S. occupancy near 64%, ADR around $160, and RevPAR essentially flat, reinforcing the need for precision tools as markets remain selective.
 STR

 Artificial intelligence projects require clean data and governance.
 A pricing council that includes revenue, finance, sales, and brand should review outputs, monitor model drift, and ensure fairness.
 Start narrow, prove lift within a quarter, and scale only after wins are banked.